Euro20179/termml/README.md

 tml is a markup language specifically designed to be displayed in terminals, it is interpreted at runtime with `tml.py` however you can write the output to a file, although it will be missing features.

+*WARNING:* currently this program will not work unless you install it

 Features missing when not interprated at runtime
 * hr (horizontal rules), the length is calculated at runtime, so if written, the line may be too long/short
 * title, the center position is calculated at runtime, may be off when written to a file